Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Writeup/00 - Overview.md

 I rated the user flag a 2 for difficulty.
 I spent a long time enumerating it, but realistically I would have found it much easier if I'd paid a bit more attention to the source code.
 Once I spotted the framework, I'd shelled it within 20 minutes.
 The box was made a little harder to fuzz by the WAF, but scanning wasn't actually necessary for the user flag.

 Root was slightly trickier, and involved a bit of SUID trickery to get a shell.
 It was also a little tricky to find the target binary and the right syntax, but the exploit concept wasn't too hard.
+It took 45 minutes to read the flag itself, then another 10-15 minutes to figure out how to get a root shell.

 ## Tags